neuronsimulator/nrn/pythonbasics.rst

 * Importing modules
 * Writing and reading files with Pickling.

 If you are running Linux or OSX, you probably already have Python installed.
 To run it, simply open a terminal and type ``python``.
-(Many users prefer to use `IPython <http://ipython.org/>`_ instead.
+(Many users prefer to use `Jupyter <http://jupyter.org/>`_ instead.
 That should work with all of our examples without requiring any modifications.)
 On Windows, you will probably have to install Python yourself.
 You could get it directly from `python.org <http://python.org>`_ or install versions -- e.g. `Anaconda <https://store.continuum.io/cshop/anaconda/>`_, `Enthought Canopy <https://www.enthought.com/products/canopy/>`_, `Python(x,y) <https://code.google.com/p/pythonxy/>`_, etc --  that package Python with many additional libraries.

 .. note::

-    If you are not using a distribution that packages Python with many additional modules, you will need to install at least numpy and matplotlib to run some of the examples in this tutorial series.
+    If you are not using a distribution (e.g. `Anaconda <https://www.anaconda.com/download/>`, `Enthought <https://www.enthought.com/product/canopy/>`, etc) that packages Python with many additional modules, you will need to install at least numpy and matplotlib to run some of the examples in this tutorial series.

     On Ubuntu and Debian, you can get these modules via: